-In June 2021, the Company secured a further land tenure for its wholly-owned subsidiary, Quantum Screening and Crushing (Pty) Ltd. The term of the lease was for five years, with a monthly rent of Rand 25,000 per month and with an option to extend for a further four years and twelve months.
+In June 2021, the Company secured a further land tenure for Quantum.
+The term of the lease was for five years, with a monthly rent of Rand 25,000 per month and with an option to extend for a further four years and nine months.